MrKalister/MrKalister/README.md

 ### There is information how's better work with repositories.
 There are 3 basic repositories, each repository contents several projects.
-You can use sparse-checkout to reduce showing files at the moment.
+You can use sparse-checkout to reduce downloading files at the moment.
 Example:
 #### clone commits and catalog's tree, exclude files.
 ```bash